Chapter 2 | Recruitment

 In the early days of adult education distance programming, organizations conducted recruitment in the broader community using low-tech approaches—flyers posted in libraries, community education centers, and restaurants frequented by English language learners.
 For example, a program administrator in northwest Michigan convinced local fast food restaurants to use tray liners featuring information about her program.
 These methods are still useful, as are public service announcements or advertisements in local newspapers, on public radio stations, and on local cable channels, or a scrolling digital message at the Department of Motor Vehicles or other public facilities where people need to wait.
 Programs may want to consider making these materials in multiple languages.
 All of these these efforts, when consistently sustained, can create name recognition of your organization in the broader community that may lead to personal referrals over time.

 Be sure to use clear language in recruitment communications so that your audience will understand your messages and experience fewer barriers to accessing your program.
 “A communication is in plain language if its wording, structure, and design are so clear that the intended readers can easily find what they need, understand what they find, and use that information” (International Plain Language Federation, 2019).

 Many of the same electronic strategies you use to connect with current students can also be used to reach out to the larger community.
 Because they will naturally reach adults who are already online, you are more likely to reach potential learners with some digital literacy skills.
 Consider posting information about distance education on your own organization’s website, and make sure your website is attractive, easy to navigate, and frequently updated with essential information, such as how to enroll or how to get support.
 Make sure it has these characteristics (Making the Most of Your Nonprofit’s Website, 2019):

 - Is mobile friendly

-- Has up-to-date content and processes in place to update
+- Lists up-to-date content and processes

 - Is clearly laid out and easy to navigate